alyconr/SPA-Webpack-Express/README.md

  The project showcases the implementation of a Single Page Application using Webpack and Express.

 ## Server-Side Menu Rendering:
 Express is configured to dynamically render menu paths on the server side, eliminating the need for full page reloads when navigating between menu items.
+The menu filters the max supply, low supply and profile cards of each cryptocurrency.

 ## Webpack Integration:
 The project employs Webpack for bundling and optimizing client-side assets, resulting in a performant and efficient front-end.